rossack/tank_level_monitor/README.md

 - Reset button via GPIO13 will erase flash and go back to factory setup.

 ## Build Versions

+### v0.2.0 - Bug/Feature Release

+- Added data log to record the last 100 readings with configurable time interval (minutes).
+Note data is not saved (held in RAM only)
+- Added a chart on main page to display the data being logged
+- Added Window.onload() to main page to wait before calling for data while.

 ### v0.1.5 - Bug/Feature Release